-Mr. Tan, Filipino, 65 years old, Filipino, has served as Chairman of the Company's Board of Directors since its incorporation in July 1994.
+Mr. Tan, Filipino, 66 years old, Filipino, has served as Chairman of the Company's Board of Directors since its incorporation in July 1994.
 He was also Treasurer of the Company from July 1994 to May 1998.
 He is the Chairman of the Board and President of Megaworld Corporation, a publicly listed parent of the Company, and Suntrust Properties, Inc., a wholly owned subsidiary of Megaworld engaged in the development and marketing of affordable housing projects.
 He pioneered the live-work-play-learn model in real estate development through Megaworld's integrated township communities, thus fueling the growth of the business process outsourcing (BPO) industry.
 He chairs publicly-listed Alliance Global Group, Inc. which holds interests in property development through Megaworld, integrated tourism estates development through Global-Estate Resorts, Inc. and Travellers International Hotel Group, Inc. which owns Resorts World Manila, and food and beverage manufacturing and distribution through Emperador Inc., which owns Emperador Distillers, Inc., the leading brandy manufacturer and distributor in the Philippines, and Golden Arches Development Corporation, which operates and franchises quick service restaurants under the McDonald's brand.
-Mr. Tan also serves in the boards of various affiliates including Eastwood Cyber One Corporation, Megaworld Land, Inc., Megaworld Central Properties, Inc., Townsquare Development, Inc. and Richmonde Hotel Group International Limited.
+Mr. Tan also serves in the boards of various companies: Eastwood Cyber One Corporation, Megaworld Land, Inc., Megaworld Central Properties, Inc., Gilmore Property Marketing Associates, Inc., Sherman Oak Holdings, Inc., Sonoma Premier Land, Inc., Valle Verde Properties, Inc., Townsquare Development, Inc. and Richmonde Hotel Group International Limited.
 Mr. Tan is Chairman of Megaworld Foundation, Megaworld's corporate social responsibility arm, which primarily focuses on the promotion of education through scholarship programs for financially handicapped but deserving students, and supports causes that promote poverty alleviation, people empowerment, social justice, good governance and environmental conservation.